-Finally, the device is placed into the Mounting Bracket.
-For this, it is first inserted at the top and the bottom is then snapped into place.
+Finally, mount the device to the Mounting Bracket by first inserting the top and then snapping the bottom into place.

-After connecting the Intercom, connect the other end of the network cable to the PoE injector, sold separately.
+After connecting the intercom, connect the other end of the network cable to the PoE injector, which is available as an accessory.
 The second port of the PoE injector is connected to the network.

-Alternatively, use the port of a PoE capable switch instead of the PoE injector.
+Alternatively, use the port of a PoE Mode A capable switch instead of the PoE injector.

 The Intercom starts as soon as the power supply is switched on, and is ready for operation after about 1 minute.